Friday 31 January 1941

 The Greeks and Italians continue to fight for supremacy of the Trebeshinë massif.
 The heights are held by two battalions of Italian Blackshirts, and they are fighting as hard as any Italian troops anywhere.
 The Greeks want the range in order to secure their flank for an advance on Salona.
 At this point, in light of later events, all the Italians have to do is prolong the battles as long as possible and wait for the Germans.

-|Greek women pitching in to the war effort by digging ditches, 31 January 1941 (AP Photo).
+|Greek women pitching into the war effort by digging ditches, 31 January 1941 (AP Photo).
 This photo receives a lot of press at the time, and an original caption to this photo states that they carry 80-pound packs up mountains.|

-The pass between Mount Cochen and Mount Laquatat is the last good defensive position ahead of the Agordat plain, where the advance should be easier because it is good tank ground.
+The pass between Mount Cochen and Mount Laquatat is the last good defensive position ahead of the Agordat plain, where the advance should be easier because it is a good tank ground.
 While the Italians fight hard, the British Matilda tanks are almost invulnerable to the light Italian arms and overpower the Italian armor.
 By 14:00, the battle is over, and the Matildas have destroyed eleven M11/39 tanks and Fiat L3 Tankettes.
-Italian cavalry counterattacks beyond the pass fail, and the Italian troops retreat in a panic to Keren, bypassing Agordat (which is still fortified by the Italians).
+Italian cavalry counterattacks beyond the pass, however, fail, and the Italian troops retreat in a panic to Keren, bypassing Agordat (which is still fortified by the Italians).
 The pathway to Agordat now is wide open with nothing to stop the Allies.

-At Barentu, the other prong of the British invasion, the battle between the 5th Indian Division and Italian 2nd Colonial Division continues to a conclusion.
+At Barentu, the other prong of the British invasion, the battle between the 5th Indian Division and the Italian 2nd Colonial Division continues to a conclusion.
 The Italians have been fighting hard there, too, continuing with counterattacks.
 However, they have their eye on Agordat, where the roads to the coast join.
 If it falls due to the advance of the 4th Indian Division near Mount Cochen, their own rear will be threatened and further defense impossible.
 Once in possession of Agordat, the 4th Indian Division could attack them from behind and essentially surround them.
 During the night, the Italians, no doubt hearing of events at Mount Cochen, decide to retreat toward Tole and Arresa.
 The Indians prod them along by sending a motorized machine-gun unit behind them, but the Italians have no desire to fight.
 In fact, they are abandoning the roads and heading for safety on foot over rough ground where they can't be pursued.

 The collapse of this prime defensive position opens up the road to Agordat for the 5th Indian Division as well, which is garrisoned by only a small force (which the other Italian troops are leaving to their fate).
-The Italians are hampered by shortages of everything except men (mostly natives), including planes, supplies, vehicles and fuel.
+The Italians are hampered by shortages of everything except men (mostly natives), including planes, supplies, vehicles, and fuel.

 Elsewhere, the Italians retreat from their base at Gallabat under light pressure from the Indian 9th Infantry Brigade.
 The South African 2nd Infantry Brigade and 5th Infantry Brigade advance from Kenya into Ethiopia (Abyssinia).